natgo/wt-wiki-scraper/wikitext-transpiled/ground/ZTZ99-II.md

 * Suspension wheels, tracks, and torsion bars are 20 mm thick.
 * Side skirts are 8 mm thick, and slat armour on the turret sides is 10 mm thick.
 * A log placed at the rear of the hull is 100 mm thick.
+* A 5 mm thick internal RHA screen separates the engine compartment from the crew compartment.

 === Mobility ===
 {{Specs-Tank-Mobility}}